 But with over 70 million businesses also using Facebook to market their goods and services, how can you stand out from this congested crowd and get your brand’s voice heard?

-Well, here are 6 simple Facebook marketing ideas to help you do just that!
+Well, here are 6 simple Facebook marketing ideas for your business to help you do just that!

 1. Choose the right cover photo (or video)